-No. There are a number of reasons why the Council had finished this practise foremost of which is that pre selling plots can have a snowball effect with many plots being sold in different parts of the cemetery.
+No. There are a number of reasons why the Council had finished this practice, foremost of which is that pre-selling plots can have a snowball effect, with many plots being sold in different parts of the cemetery.

 How many people can be buried in a grave?

 Usually two people unless otherwise specified but this must be asked for before the first burial occurs.
-Cremated remains may also be interned.
+Cremated remains may also be interred.

 What kind of memorials can be used in the cemetery?

-With the onset of rigorous Health and Safety checks and enforcement concerning memorials it was decided by the Council to allow only Lawn Memorials to be erected in our cemeteries from 1st January 2006.
+With the onset of rigorous Health and Safety checks and enforcement concerning memorials, it was decided by the Council to allow only Lawn Memorials to be erected in our cemeteries from 1 January 2006.
 We have allowed for a range of sizes within the Lawn Memorial type so individual styles and tastes can be accommodated.
 These memorials also help keep maintenance costs down and remove a trip hazard.
-Lawn memorials are being phased in gradually where a row or section has already been started by the placement of a different memorial.

 Who is responsible for maintaining the memorial?